JessicaGillan/rachio-runner/README.md

 ## Technical Overview
-The goal of this project was to achieve core functionality and a great user experience using as much vanilla JS as possible. (ie no front-end frameworks, some jQuery)
+The goal of this project was to achieve core functionality and a great user experience using as much vanilla JS as possible.
+(No front-end frameworks used)

 ### Tools utilized
 1. Rails - Authentication with Devise